Wendy-Chamberlain-MP/constituency_map/README.md

 # Constituency Map

-A searchable constituency map of North East Fife, which including electoral and other boundaries.
+A searchable constituency map of North East Fife, including electoral and other boundaries.

 ## Data Sources